UK-Export-Finance/dtfs2/portal-api/README.md

 Simplifying the GraphQL schema is also worth exploring.
 Options include making use of GraphQL files or modularizing the existing schema for better organization and maintainability. 🧩🚀

+## Eligibility criteria ✔

+In order to add a new version of a EC, following steps should be followed:

+* Visit the `eligibilityCriteria` collection.
+* Use the existing EC as a template and amend where necessary.
+* Create a new version of the EX criterions by incrementing the version number by `0.1`.
+If current version is at `2.1` then please ensure the updated version must be `2.2`.
+* Updated the `createdAt` property.
+* Insert the updated EC version to the abovementioned collection.
+* Ensure mock-data, E2E fixures and api-tests are also reflected with the latest EC.

 ---